When is it necessary to replace fillings?

 Replacing fillings in a timely fashion is a matter of preventative care.
 It is better to replace a filling early to prevent further decay to the tooth and prevent more complex procedures such as root canals, extractions and dental implants.

 It is necessary to take extra care when taking out toxic materials such as Amalgam.
-We have a Safe Amalgam Removal protocol in our holistic dental offices in Rockville and Burtonsville Maryland.
+We have a Safe Amalgam Removal protocol in our holistic dental offices in Rockville Maryland.